 According to the CIPD's published guidelines, the best hybrid employers provide clarity and encourage workers to design and control their day using their individually-defined productivity levers.

 The magic of hybrid working is that it brings the best out of everybody.
+Helping employees adapt to the type of hybrid working at your workplace is crucial in unlocking its benefits.

 Allowing people to work in their natural comfort zone maximises the economic opportunities to harness top performance levels in each and every employee while helping all employees to enjoy a happy, healthy work-life balance.